liuweichaox/DataAcquisition/README.en.md

 - Disconnection and timeout retries maintain stability.
 - Acquisition frequency is configurable down to milliseconds.
 - Configuration files define table structures, column names, and sampling frequency.
-- Compatible with .NET Standard 2.0/2.1 and runs on Windows, Linux, and macOS.
+- Built on .NET 8.0 and runs on Windows, Linux, and macOS.

+## 🔧 Development Guide
+- The core workflow is to implement the interfaces under the `Infrastructure` folder of the `DataAcquisition.Gateway` project.
+- The default implementation uses [HslCommunication](https://github.com/dathlin/HslCommunication) for Modbus communication.
+- You can replace it with any other communication library to support different PLCs or protocols—there is no restriction to Mitsubishi or Inovance devices.
+- Storage providers are also pluggable, allowing custom data sinks beyond the built-in examples.

 ## 🛠️ Installation
 ### 📥 Clone the repository